stoffee/aws-kms-unseal/README.md

 # Output provides the SSH instruction
 $ terraform apply

+# Look in the output for the vault server ssh info
-# SSH into the EC2 machine
+# Connect to the vault server
 $ ssh ubuntu@<IP_ADDRESS> -i private.key

 #----------------------------------
-# Once inside the EC2 instance...
+# Once inside the vault instance...
 $ export VAULT_ADDR=http://127.0.0.1:8200

 $ vault status